MervCodes

 sudo systemctl enable nginx

-Verify that Nginx is running by visiting your server's IP address in a browser.
-You should see the default Nginx welcome page.
+Hit your server's IP in a browser.
+If you see the Nginx welcome page, you're good.

 Running Your Node.js App